jamal94sm/NIPS2026/Rebuttal.md

 ############################ reviewer #3

-We sincerely thank the reviewer for the detailed and thoughtful feedback.
-Below, we respond to each identified concern with clarification, justification, and planned improvements to strengthen the final version.
+We thank the reviewer for the detailed feedback.
+Below we respond to each concern.

 ## 1. Dataset Limitation
-We thank the reviewer for recognizing the novelty of our paired design.
-We fully acknowledge the scale limitation in Section 4, and need to mention the distribution skewness towards younger adults and Chinese participants.
-We outline our plans to extend the dataset in future rounds of the data collection to scale the dataset and achieve greater demographic diversity in future releases.
+We acknowledge the scale limitation and the skew toward younger adults and Chinese participants noted in Section 4.
+Future data collection rounds will target greater demographic diversity.

 ## 2. Imbalance Effect on Training and Evaluation
-To assess the effect of the scanner/smartphone acquisition imbalance in our dataset, we conducted two controlled experiments.
+We ran two controlled experiments to isolate the effect of scanner/smartphone acquisition imbalance.

-**Training-time imbalance** (Table 1) compares two training populations of identical size evaluated on the same held-out test set: Mode A trains exclusively on dual-domain identities, while Mode B replaces a third of them with smartphone-only identities, mirroring the dataset's natural imbalance.
-Although the imbalanced training set in Mode B has resulted in lower EER compared to Model A, **the Rank-1 accuracy has increased.**
+**Training-time imbalance** (Table 1): two equal-size training sets evaluated on the same test set — Mode A (all dual-domain) vs. Mode B (a third replaced with smartphone-only identities, matching the dataset's natural imbalance).
+Mode B has slightly higher EER but higher Rank-1 than Mode A.

-**Inference-time imbalance** (Table 2) instead fixes the trained model and probe set, varying only gallery composition: a mixed-domain gallery (Mode 1) versus a smartphone-only gallery (Mode 2) of comparable size.
-Although EER values remain close for these modes with highly overlapping CIs, Rank-1 collapses by 19 points with entirely disjoint confidence intervals (Mode 1: [65.52, 80.25] vs. Mode 2: [47.00, 61.44]).
-A smartphone-only enrollment policy substantially degrades top-1 identification accuracy even though genuine/impostor score separability, as measured by EER, is largely unaffected.
+**Inference-time imbalance** (Table 2): same trained model and probe set, only gallery composition varies — Mode 1 (mixed-domain gallery) vs. Mode 2 (smartphone-only gallery).
+EER is similar with overlapping CIs, but Rank-1 drops 19 points with fully disjoint CIs (Mode 1: [65.52, 80.25] vs. Mode 2: [47.00, 61.44]).
+So a smartphone-only gallery hurts top-1 identification substantially even though EER (score separability) is largely unaffected.

-However, to provide more reliable analysis about the effect of acquisition imbalance, we need to conduct more experiments with different baselines and various imbalance degree.
-We include the detailed analysis in the appendix of the revised version.
+We will add further experiments with additional baselines and imbalance ratios in the appendix.

 **Table 1: Effect of scanner/smartphone domain imbalance on training.
 95% CI from identity-level bootstrap resampling ($B=1000$).**